Car Accident Injury Claim

 What to do if the other driver left the scene of the accident?

 First of all, ensure that you are safe and then call the Gardai.
-Tell them that the driver has left the scene and they will, most likely, come out to the scene of the accident.
+Tell them that the driver has left the scene of the accident and they will, most likely, come out to the scene of the accident.
 It should be noted that it is possible to make a Car Accident Claim if you are injured and the other driver is not identified.

 If the car accident was partly my fault, is it possible to make a claim?